-15. Notaries should not put themselves at risk in situations involving health, safety and security.
-Hazardous situations should be resolved, remedied or eliminated before proceeding.
+15. Notaries should not put themselves or others at risk in situations involving health, safety or security.
+Hazardous situations should be resolved, remedied, safely accommodated or eliminated before proceeding.
 During an epidemic or pandemic infectious disease emergency, public health orders, guidance and infection prevention and control policies including social distancing, disinfection and wearing personal protective equipment (PPE) must be followed.

 16. Notaries should not decline or refuse service or charge different fees because a person is not a client or customer of a business.
 The public should not be required to buy goods or services or open an account as a prerequisite to receiving notary service.
 Employers should not impose company rules on notary employees that contradict notary laws.